-- The business league must promote a common business interest among its members. - The business league's activities should improve one or more lines of business -in other words an industry-instead of simply performing particular services. - The business league may not engage in a regular business of a kind ordinarily carried on for profit. - The profits of the business league may not be distributed as dividends to private individuals, in particular to insiders. - The business league should receive funding from dues or other assessments paid by members.
+- The business league must promote a common business interest among its members. - The business league's activities should improve one or more lines of business-in other words, an industry-instead of simply performing particular services for its members. - The business league may not engage in a regular business of a kind ordinarily carried on for profit. - The profits of the business league may not be distributed as dividends to private individuals, in particular to insiders. - The business league should receive funding from dues or other assessments paid by members.

-In short, business leagues provide an excellent option for emerging ISAOs that are looking to provide a tax-efficient method of structuring relationships between stakeholders.
+In short, business leagues are an excellent option for emerging ISAOs that are looking to provide a tax-efficient method of structuring relationships between stakeholders.
 Unlike charitable organizations, business leagues may engage in lobbying in unlimited amounts as long as such lobbying advances the interests of the members of the business league.
-However, portions of a member's dues that are used for lobbying activities are not deductible as a business expense by that member.
-In addition, while charitable organizations may not participate in political campaign activities at all, business leagues are permitted to engage in some degree of political campaign activities, although as with lobbying, the portion of membership dues that are used for political campaign activities are non-deductible.
+However, the portion of a member's dues that is used for lobbying activities is not deductible as a business expense by that member.
+In addition, while charitable organizations may not participate in political campaign activities at all, business leagues are permitted to engage in some degree of political campaign activities, although as with lobbying, the portion of membership dues used for political campaign activities is nondeductible.

-While there is no formal requirement that an ISAO that wishes to operate as a business league file an application with the Internal Revenue Service ("IRS") for recognition of its federal tax exemption, it is generally good practice for a business league to do so by filing an Application for Recognition of Exemption using Form 1024.
-The IRS will then generally provide confirmation of the business league's compliance with Section 501(c)(6), which may be then provided to members as evidence of the business league's proper formation.
-Just like most charitable organizations, business leagues are required to file an annual information return with the IRS on Form 990, 990-EZ, or Form 990-N.
+While an ISAO that wishes to operate as a business league is not required to file an application with the Internal Revenue Service (IRS) for recognition of its federal tax exemption, it is generally good practice for a business league to do so by filing an Application for Recognition of Exemption using Form 1024.
+The IRS will then generally provide (based on the information provided in the Form 1024) confirmation of the business league's compliance with Section 501(c)(6), which may then be provided to members as evidence of the business league's proper formation.
+Like most charitable organizations, business leagues are required to file an annual information return with the IRS on Form 990, 990-EZ, or 990-N.